 It’s the best time of the year – The sun is shining, the temperatures have warmed up and the new vintage of Rosé has arrived!
 Three perfect reasons that you need to host a Rosé wine tasting party this summer!

 I’m mildly obsessed with Rosé.
 Just kidding – I’m majorly enamored!
 And, I don’t think I’m alone… You may have noticed that Rosé wines are staking a huge claim in the grocery store wine aisle lately.
 You can find it with bubbles, you can find it in gorgeous, uniquely shaped bottles, you can even find it in a can.
-The pink stuff just wins me over ever time.
-Why?
+The pink stuff just wins me over every time.

 - Rosé wine is amazingly affordable – Most bottles are in the $10 range.